 (As well as access to the live event, you will receive a link to the recording, valid for 28 days)

-Explore Catherine’s remarkable photographs of Vietnam’s morphing society and landscape, through a deeply personal visual diary.
+Explore Catherine’s remarkable photographs of Vietnam’s morphing society and landscape, through her personal visual diary.

 Discover the astonishing and deeply moving stories of the people she photographed, including her unusual friendship with General Giap and his family.

-Hear a story of love and connection with the Woman on the Train; and the sorrowful legacies of the war – Amerasians and Agent Orange.
+Hear a story of love and connection with the Woman on the Train; and the legacies of the war.

-Understand the sombre years of the early 90s when Vietnam began opening to the world, through to the New Vietnam’s most marked transformation.
+Understand the sombre years of the early 90s, through to the New Vietnam’s most marked transformation.